-In the second half of this piece the speaker changes the force she is speaking to.
+In the second half of ‘God’s World’, the speaker changes the force she is speaking to.
 Up until this point she has been addressing the world or its individual elements.
-She now turns her words towards God.
+She now turns her words to God.
 She wants him to understand her passion, and hear her appreciation for the things he has made.

 Before going into the details of her new passion she wants to make sure God knows that she has always found “glory” in the world, this is not something completely new to her.